Music Swap Lab

 They are in Years 5 to 13 and once a month take part in workshops during regular school hours run by composer and pianist Mark Scheibe.
 In order to develop and rehearse the pupil’s songs and give them that final polish for the stage, the Berlin-based musician regularly makes the journey to Bremen’s socially challenged district.
 As a charming emcee, he also guides the audience through the show, the undisputed stars of which are the children and adolescents.

-In the show the pupils sing – or rap – with complete self-confidence about their dreams, fears, longings or hopes and fantasise about their future.
+In the show the pupils sing – or rap – with complete self-confidence about their dreams, fears, longings or hopes and fantasize about their future.
 They are accompanied by the fulminant sound of the pros from The Deutsche Kammerphilharmonie Bremen.
-Always along for the ride: the dedicated school staff, who ensure everything goes smoothly backstage and also groove along on stage as the ›Hot Päds‹.
+Always along for the ride: the dedicated school staff, going well beyond ordinary tasks to support their pupils, the rehearsals and the joint show.
+They do not only ensure everything goes smoothly backstage – they also groove along on stage as the ›Hot Päds‹.

 Born in 1968, freelance composer, pianist, singer and songwriter Mark Scheibe has been musical director of ›Melody of Life‹ since its inception.
 Together with the pupils, he develops initial ideas, arranges them into songs with orchestral accompaniment – while always carefully respecting their original character.
 This ensures the songs remain authentic and retain their unique charm.
 In 2012, ›Melody of Life‹ was awarded the ECHO Klassik.